grumlimited/authenticator-rs/README.md

 AUTHENTICATOR-RS
 ==================
-Authenticator-rs is TOTP-MFA application written in Rust.
+Authenticator-rs is a TOTP-MFA application written in Rust and Iced.

 This application is very much a work in progress.